 1954 Artist Curator

 At sixteen she began college at Harpur College, S.U.N.Y.
 Binghamton, studying with filmmakers Ken Jacobs and Larry Gottheim.
-It was the time that the school was an active hub for avant-garde cinema, visited by Peter Kubelka, Paul Sharits, Hollis Frampton and Ernie Gehr and others at the edge of the form.
-She left after a year to make her own films, working at Woman's Day Magazine to support her labors.
+It was the time that the school was an active hub for avant-garde cinema, visited by Peter Kubelka, Paul Sharits, Hollis Frampton and Ernie Gehr.
+She left after a year to make her own films and began working at Woman's Day Magazine to subsidize her practice.

 Her early works include PEACH LANDSCAPE, THREE PREPARATIONS, ROLL # 1 FOR NANCY and FILAMENT (THE HANDS) - a silent film of the composer Mikis Theodorakis conducting his music, across the range of three black and white film stocks.